conversim/Dialogue-for-Dignity/README.md

 This is a small, handcrafted dataset of conversational exchanges focused on themes of decision-making, autonomy, and ethical reasoning in intelligent systems.
 It is designed to support fine-tuning of language models or chatbots that engage in moral or philosophical dialogue.

+## Project Philosophy

+Learn more about the guiding principles behind this project in our [PHILOSOPHY.md](./PHILOSOPHY.md).

 ## Format

 The dataset is provided in JSONL format.
 Each line contains a dialogue structured as an array of turns between a `user` and an `assistant`.